lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 a sub-module `meadow` with just a simple directory.

 > [note]
 > We have the `meadow.py` file twice now.
-This not ideal but let's tolerate
+This is not ideal but let's tolerate
 > it for purpose of our demonstration.
 >
 > Note that, for Python, these are two different modules (`meadow` and